-During the course of his research, Dr. Gottman learned that the “masters” of relationships have developed detailed maps of each other’s inner world that he calls Love Maps.
-We are very good at doing this in the beginning of a relationship.
-Do you remember staying up all night talking or finding it hard to get off the phone?
+During the course of his research, Dr. John Gottman learned that the “masters” of relationships develop detailed maps of each other’s inner world called Love Maps.
+Couples are good at doing this at the beginning of a relationship.
+Remember closing down the restaurant on your first date or finding it hard to say goodbye on the phone?
 During those conversations, you were building Love Maps.
-It can be easy to take for granted that we have to continue to do this as our worlds change over time.
+As time goes on, it’s easy to forget the importance of this.

 Love Maps entail how well you know one another.
-How well do you know your partner’s inner psychological world?
+Do you know your partner’s inner psychological world?
 Do you know his or her worries, stresses, joys, and dreams?
-Do you know what the biggest stressor impacting your partner at work is right now?
+What are their biggest stressors at work is right now?
 Can your partner answer these questions about you?

-In the following exercise, we will give you a launching pad from which to have your own Love Map conversations this Summer.
-Our goal is to give you at least one new way to move through time together that will strengthen your bond and make your relationship last.
+The following exercise is a launching pad to have your own Love Map conversations this summer or any time of year.
+The goal is to give you at least one new way to move through time together that will strengthen your bond and make your relationship last.
 The beauty of this exercise is that it can be done anywhere: down at the beach on a hot afternoon, at the park on a warm evening, or late at night in the comfort of your own cozy living room.

-Instructions: Sit facing each other, one of you asks the other the first question below.
+Sit facing each other.
+One of you asks the other the first question below.
 The listener than answers the question as it relates to your partner’s world.
 For example:

 Speaker: “What is your partner’s favorite thing to do in their free time?”

 Listener: “I think you like to read in your free time” – or – “I’m not sure.
 What is your favorite thing to do in your free time?”

 Keep alternating, taking turns.
 This is a great way to get to know more about your partner.
 Remember to be gentle with each other and do not keep score.

 The following questions are just a place to begin.
 They were not picked for any particular significance and are only intended to get you started in building your Love Maps: